stevenrskelton/stevenrskelton.github.io/_posts/2013-08-03-finagle-query-cache-with-guava.md

 ```

 With our abstract caching filter complete, let’s create some example implementations to illustrate how to handle
-different scenerios and put to use some of Guava’s features.
+different scenarios and put to use some of Guava’s features.
 Guava is well documented, and there is a set of slides for
 the impatient.

 Most eventually consistent datasets will benefit from having their recent read queries cached without having to worry
-about cache invalidation, as long as their total expiry time is less than the eventual consistency guarentee.
+about cache invalidation, as long as their total expiry time is less than the eventual consistency guarantee.

 ```scala
 import com.google.common.cache.CacheBuilder